-I took the last swig of water from the plastic Sprite bottle strapped to the bicycle frame by a shoelace.
-A bicycle that’s about to fall apart.
+I took the last swig of water from the plastic Sprite bottle strapped to the bicycle frame by a shoelace — a bicycle that’s about to fall apart.

 What a spectacular place!

 I like deserts.
 They’re cool.
 I make a yearly pilgrimage to Death Valley National Park.
 I’m just not fond of the searing heat of the sun.
-I have a certain phobia of meeting my demise dried up like a prune under the desert sun.
+I have a particular phobia of meeting my demise dried up like a prune under the desert sun.
 That’s just an agonizing and slow death.
 Heck, I’m scared of raisins.
 So never in my better days would I have ever attempted to traverse the driest place on the planet by bike.
 I visited San Pedro De Atacama intending to explore the Valle De Luna because of its unique landscapes and features.

 It is the driest place on Earth

+Upon arrival at the San Pedro De Atacama terminal.
+I searched for a suitable tour guide, and that’s when I met Mindaugas.
 He asked me a question in Spanish.
-I responded with a confused nod and lost look on my face.
+I responded with a confused nod and a lost look on my face.
 In English then.
 He came from Lithuania and is in Chile on a grant to work on a startup project.
 He is in San Pedro De Atacama for a quick escape from his busy life in Valparaiso.

-Valle de la Luna Meeting
+Valle de la Luna meeting

 Mindaugas mentioned that he had a friend who’s toured the Valle De Luna by bike and suggested we do the same.
 I haven’t ridden a bike in over a year.
-Riding through the driest place on earth just seems crazy.
+Riding through the driest place on earth seems crazy.
 Mindaugas is convinced it’s the best way to explore it.
 I figured what the heck?
 It’d be an adventure.
-Besides, it would only be about 30km round trip.
+Besides, it would only be about a 30km round trip.
 Right?
 What could go wrong?

 The bikes didn’t have racks to carry water or any additional gear.
-We MacGyvered some with spare shoe laces.
+We MacGyvered some with spare shoelaces.
 We each had 1.5 litter Sprite bottles filled with water tied to the front forks of the bicycles.
-It didn’t look pretty but it beats having to carry it in a backpack.
+It didn’t look pretty, but it beats having to carry it in a backpack.
 In hindsight, I think we needed 3 liters of water each.

 Tip: If you’re planning to bike the Valley De Luna, plan accordingly.
 Carry more water than you think you need and bring sunblock.

 This part of the Valle de la Luna comprises of salt stones with surreal mountains that look like they are of extraterrestrial origin.
 The road to the next stop is the toughest of the part of the trek.
 It’s a short climb but one that opens up to a steep plateau.
 I’ve had to walk my bike up 5 minutes into the ride.
-Mindaugus seemed to have an easier time but he too eventually succumbed to the steepness.
+Mindaugus seemed to have an easier time, but he too eventually succumbed to the steepness.

-This is where shit hit the fan
+That’s when shit hit the fan

 Mindaugas circumvented the locked gate and proceeded down that unknown road.
 I was too busy taking pictures of the “Tres Hermanas.” to notice him slip by.
-I turned around and he was already jamming’ downhill into wherever desert abyss the road will take him.
+I turned around, and he was already jamming’ downhill into wherever desert abyss the road will take him.

-Are we gonna ride through this?
+Are we going to ride through this?

-We trudge on and continued up a mixed dirt and asphalt road for another 15 kilometers.
-The trail was a constant climb uphill and I’m down to my last drop of water.
+We trudged on and continued up a mixed dirt and asphalt road for another 15 kilometers.
+The trail was a constant climb uphill, and I’m down to my last drop of water.
 Mindaugas, who probably trained for the Tour de France, is now disappearing beyond the horizon.
-Suddenly, I was alone in the desert.
-Without water.
+Suddenly, I was alone in the desert without water.

-After, another hour of the exhausting ride, I can see signs of civilization.
+After another hour of the exhausting ride, I can see signs of civilization.
 Just a mile ahead was the Highway my bus took to get to San Pedro.

 I was ecstatic